theislab/cellrank_notebooks/README.md

-# cellrank_notebooks
+# Tutorials and Figures for CellRank
-Tutorials and Figures for CellRank
+CellRank is a toolkit for probabilistic lineage inference taking into account RNA Velocity information.